webpack/webpack/CONTRIBUTING.md

 - Write a [good commit message](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
 - For a major fix/feature make sure your PR has an issue and if it doesn't, please create one.
 This would help discussion with the community, and polishing ideas in case of a new feature.
 - Make sure your PR's description contains GitHub's special keyword references that automatically close the related issue when the PR is merged. ([More info](https://github.com/blog/1506-closing-issues-via-pull-requests))
-- When you have lot of commits in your PR, it's good practice to squash all your commits in one single commit. ([Learn how to squash here](https://davidwalsh.name/squash-commits-git))
+- When you have a lot of commits in your PR, it's good practice to squash all your commits in one single commit. ([Learn how to squash here](https://davidwalsh.name/squash-commits-git))

 ## Documentation